ChiragChrg/Portfolio/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project, as long as you include the original copyright.

-© 2025 Chirag — All rights reserved under MIT.
+© 2025 ChiragChrg — All rights reserved under MIT.